V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

  * Easily Removable from the table for storage or portability.

  * Inexpensive hardware store conduit is the recommended X rail.
 Rails ranging from 23.4mm to 25.4mm will work.
+This saves considerable cost over the LR2.

  * Many tool options, in terms of functionality and brands.
 Blank DIY mount files are available.